CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > {: .fs-3 }
 > > _“...they came out of the Far West and were messengers sent to contest the power of Sauron, ...but they were forbidden to match his power with power...”_ ***---&#65279;LotR***
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Balance of Things](/original/rulings/crf-1/#balance-of-things)<br>_Balance of Things_ may be revealed as an on-guard card so long as at least one character in the company during whose site phase _Balance of Things_ is revealed carries at least one corruption source.

 ---